dadi/docs/docs/web.md

 ### Events

 Events are server side JavaScript functions that can add additional functionality to a page.
-Events can serve as a useful way to implement logic to a logic-less template.
+Events can serve as a useful way to implement logic in a logic-less template.

 ```
 my-web/